Siponek/Flutter-on-Xanax/report/zinkowicz-szymon-todo-report.md

 - flutter_bloc and freezed: For state management and immutable classes.
 - google_sign_in and firebase_core: For user authentication and Firebase integration.
-- cloud_firestore and firebase_storage: For data storage and retrieval from Firestore and Firebase Storage.
+- Flutterfire, cloud_firestore and firebase_storage: For data storage and retrieval from Firestore and Firebase Storage.
 - image_picker, google_maps_flutter, url_launcher: For image picking, Google Maps integration, and URL launching.
 - shimmer: For loading animations.
 - flutter_dotenv: To manage environment variables, like API keys, securely.